maksoft121/aws-devops-zero-to-hero/README.md

 This day focuses on AWS CodeCommit, a managed source control service.
 You'll learn how to set up a Git repository in CodeCommit, collaborate with team members, and manage version control of your codebase.

-**Project:** You'll configure a CodeCommit repository for a team project, including setting up access control and collaboration workflows.
+**Project:** You'll configure a CodeCommit repository for a team project, including setting up access control and collaboration workflows.,.

 ## Day 13: AWS CodePipeline